Downsize to retirement living and boost your super balance

 The benefits of downsizing are obvious – allowing you to live a more relaxed lifestyle with fewer possessions and less clutter.
 But another lesser known benefit can deliver a welcome boost to your retirement savings.

 If you are 65 or older and sell your family home, the Federal Government allows you to contribute up to $300,000 from the proceeds of the sale into your super.
+(From July 1, 2022, the age limit will be lowered to 60.)
 Under the Downsizer Contribution, you can top up your super, tax-free, even if you were previously unable because of your age, work status or the amount already held in super.
 There is no upper age limit for the Downsizer Contribution, unlike other contributions that can only be made by super holders aged under 75.

 By using the substantial equity in your principal place of residence and downsizing to a smaller property it’s a way to boost your super and free up cash for the retirement you desire.